Hazardous Substances Update

 In this issue we talk about our Safer Homes partnership with Wellington Rugby; ask for submissions on pesticides, fungicides, and insecticides; and let you know the requirements for explosives are changing.

-In this issue we remind consumers about the risk of stockpiling petrol at home, provide updated information on what to consider before you combine chemicals to create a ‘tank mix’, offer more information about the plastic microbeads ban, and announce a public consultation on plans to introduce a new insecticide to protect crops.
+In this issue we remind consumers about the risk of stockpiling petrol at home and provide updated information on what to consider before you combine chemicals to create a ‘tank mix’.
+We also offer more information about the plastic microbeads ban; and announce a public consultation on plans to introduce a new insecticide to protect crops.

-In this issue we have an update to the guidance relating to antifouling paints, information on the new microbeads ban, a new consultation seeking feedback on new Stockholm and Rotterdam Convention chemicals, a reminder about our consultation on risk assessment methodology, and the latest application decisions.
+In this issue we have an update to the guidance relating to antifouling paints; information on the new microbeads ban.
+There's also a new consultation seeking feedback on new Stockholm and Rotterdam Convention chemicals; a reminder about our consultation on risk assessment methodology; and the latest application decisions.

-In this issue we talk about the new microbeads regualtions that are coming into effect, tell you about what we're doing to protect New Zealand's bees and pollinators, ask for you feedback on a new guide that shows how we evaluate hazardous substances, and decisions on hazardous substances applications for April.
+In this issue we talk about the new microbeads regulations that are coming into effect; tell you about what we're doing to protect New Zealand's bees and pollinators; ask for yoru feedback on a new guide that shows how we evaluate hazardous substances; and include decisions on hazardous substances applications for April.

-In this issue we've issued online application forms for importing or exporting ozone-depleting substances under the Ozone Layer Protection Act (1996), regulations about the need to inform land owners and householders when baits are laid to kill feral cats may be changed if an application is approved, we are seeking feedback on proposals to increase the fees for HSNO applications, and decisions on hazardous substances applications.
+In this issue we've issued online application forms for importing or exporting ozone-depleting substances under the Ozone Layer Protection Act (1996); we talk about about the need to inform land owners and householders when baits are laid to kill feral cats may be changed if an application is approved.
+We are also seeking feedback on proposals to increase the fees for HSNO applications; and we include decisions on hazardous substances applications.